 Employees of the City contribute to the County Employees Retirement System ("CERS"), which is a cost-sharing multiple-employer defined benefit pension plan administered by the Kentucky Retirement System, an agency of the Commonwealth of Kentucky.
-Under the provisions of the Kentucky Revised statute ("KRS") Section 61.645, the Board of Trustees of the Kentucky Retirement System administers CERS and has the authority to establish and amend benefit provisions.
-The Kentucky Retirement System issues a publically available financial report that includes financial statements and required supplementary information for CERS.
+Under the provisions of KRS Section 61.645, the Board of Trustees of the Kentucky Retirement System administers CERS and has the authority to establish and amend benefit provisions.
+The Kentucky Retirement System issues a publicly available financial report that includes financial statements and required supplementary information for CERS.
 That report may be obtained from http://kyret.ky.gov or by writing to Kentucky Retirement System, Perimeter Park West, 1260 Louisville Road, Frankfort, Kentucky 40601-6124.